sendwithus/competencies/Competencies/Competency-Google-Drive.md

 You know the structures of the drive layout and where your documents should belong

-You know have a plethora of beautiful, well constructed docs to show.
+You have a plethora of beautiful, well constructed docs to show.

 ## How do you improve it?